smaccoun/build-a-local-hadoop-cluster-with-vagrant/README.md

 Note that the first time you run this it will probably take a significant amount of time to download the base box and all other necessary files.
-Fortunately, Vagrant is idempotent so all future `vagrant up` commands will go quite quickly, and spawning up a new cluster is a matter of a couple of minutes.
+Fortunately, Vagrant is idempotent so all future `vagrant up` commands will go quite quickly, and spawning up future clusters should only be a matter of a couple of minutes.

 Feel free to fork and suggest improvements.
 This tutorial is still a work in progress.
 Future tutorials will include basic MapReduce processes with Java, and eventually Hive and Pig too!